Home Health Content Hub Health Insights

 3. Patient to mobile health technology: Patients can track their own health, vitals, diet and physical activity via use of apps on their smartphones or even wearable monitors like a Fitbit.
 The information can also be transmitted to clinics and clinicians for further health monitoring.

-In this article, we will be focusing on the second - clinician to patient telehealth.
+In this article, we will be focusing on the second - clinician to patient telemedicine.

 For other longer-term conditions that require regular check-ups, the patient can conveniently submit their medical data through an app or via the internet.
 This information is then stored in a secure database before being transmitted to the physician for analysis in their own time.
 After which, the physician will respond to the patient via the same platform for greater ease and accessibility.